 Carelessly discarded smoking materials blamed for house fire

-A quick-thinking nieghbour alerted emergency crews when a fire broke out in a home in Midland over the weekend.
+A quick-thinking neighbour alerted emergency crews when a fire broke out in a home in Midland over the weekend.

 According to the fire chief, the call was placed to the fire department around 9:30 Saturday night.